-This whole project started when I received an email from Gino Izzi the Senior Meteorologist at the National Weather Service Office in Romeoville in late April of last year.
+This whole project started when I received an email from Gino Izzi the Senior Meteorologist at the National Weather Service Office in Romeoville.

 Could that urban center be Chicago, he asked?

-We have gone many years without a major, catastrophic tornado like the one that hit Plainfield back in 1990 or Lemont in 1991.
-Has this lead to a sense of complacency among area residents?
-The answer: probably yes.
-Just last year the city of Joplin, Missouri was decimated by just such a tornado.
+In 2011 the city of Joplin, Mo., was decimated by a tornado.
 With many areas in the Chicago metro area more than 10 times more densely populated than Joplin, just image the death and destruction.

 Each station in the Chicago area will run this PSA on the air, post it on their website along with the National Weather Service and the Du Page County Office of Emergency Management websites.